-And lastly, you can replace the oil (or part of the oil) in your homemade salad dressings and homemade aioli/mayo with MCT oil.
+And lastly, you can replace the oil (or part of the oil) in your homemade salad dressings and homemade aioli/mayo.

-Well, there you have it, some of our FAVORITE ways to use MCT oil.
+Well, there you have it, some of our FAVORITE ways to use this incredible oil.
 I hope this helps clarify the saturated fat and MCT oil confusion.
 I know, I know, nutrition overload.
 Did you make it through the post? 😉

 Do you use MCT oil?
 If so, I’d love to hear how!

 Stay up to date with NOW FOODS on Social Media, they are full of healthy recipes, tips, and more!

 Disclaimer: I am not a medical practice and do not provide medical advice, diagnosis, or treatment.
 Please seek diagnosis, treatment, and advice from qualified providers based on your condition.